Efferent-Health/Efferent-Health.github.io/KnowledgeBase/eFit/index.md

       <img width=600 src="implants1.png">

 12. Adjust the implant size by clicking the Size field to display the available options, or use the (–) and (+) buttons to modify it incrementally.
-You can adjust the position and rotation of each component directlh on the image.
+You can adjust the position and rotation of each component directly on the image.
 To reposition it, click and drag the yellow point.
 When selected, an orange point will appear - drag this point to rotate the implant to the desired angle.
 To remove the implant from the view, click the Clear button.

 _Size Adjustment_